MySQL PDO Database Class

 Inserts a new record into a table using PDO.

 This method will insert a row into a table.
-Behind the scenes, this method actually generates and executes a SQL INSERT statement returning the primary key of the new row.
+Behind the scenes, this method actually generates and executes a SQL INSERT statement.
 No SQL is required using this method.

 $db->insert($table, $values, $debug = false)

-If there is an error inserting the record, false
+Returns true on success, or false if there is an error inserting the record.

 // Insert a new record